 You only need a few supplies for this wreath project.
 You may have some of the supplies at home already.

-- ornaments in choice of color and size; I thought smaller ornaments would be easier to work with.
+- ornaments in choice of color and size: I thought using ornaments in different sizes would be easier to work with.
 I wanted a mix of colors from pastels to brights and metallics.
-Fortunately, I found the perfect ones at Target: 5 packages of 25 each in a variety of colors; each package: $5.00 for a total of $25.
+Fortunately, I found my ornaments at Target: 5 packages of 25 each in a variety of colors; each package: $5.00 for a total of $25.